ghsmith/SVSUtil/README.md

 # SVS Utilities

-These utilities have only been tested with SVS files acquired on a Leica/Aperio GT450 scanner in one focal plane.
+These utilities have only been tested with ScanScope Virtual Slide (SVS) files acquired on a Leica/Aperio GT450 scanner in one focal plane.
 See "Technical Details" below.

 If you try these utilities on an SVS file created by another Leica/Aperio scanner model and/or something doesn't work, let me know (geoffrey.smith@emory.edu) and I'll work on it!